14 April, 2017

 Both breast cancer and mesothelioma are terrible diagnoses to receive.
 Treatment is challenging and may cause more side effects than the cancer itself.
 The interesting findings that these types of cancer may have similarities may mean that there is potential to develop better diagnostic techniques and treatments that may extend or even save the lives of patients struggling with these types of cancer.

-Nowadays, women are exposed in many ways as men, including military exposure.
+Women can encounter asbestos through the same routes as men, including military exposure.
 Understanding occupational hazards is key to avoiding the inhalation of asbestos fibres.

 Virgil Anderson